farhan2077/happy-plant/README.md

 ## License

-Everything is free to use except for the logo inspired by [this dribble](https://dribbble.com/shots/2057485-Smiley) and illustrations inspired by [adobe stock](https://stock.adobe.com/images/cute-sad-wilted-plant-in-a-pot-stages-of-withering-abandoned-and-scared-houseplant-without-watering-and-care-potted-plant-dying-vector-illustration/356342166) used in `frontend`.
+Everything is free to use except for the logo inspired by [this dribble](https://dribbble.com/shots/2057485-Smiley) and illustrations inspired by [this adobe stock photo](https://stock.adobe.com/images/cute-sad-wilted-plant-in-a-pot-stages-of-withering-abandoned-and-scared-houseplant-without-watering-and-care-potted-plant-dying-vector-illustration/356342166) used in `frontend`.
 I do not own any kind of rights to those logo or illustrations.